How to budget for private school fees

 Australia’s education costs are rising

 When budgeting for private school fees, you’ll also need to factor in fee creep.
 Schools usually list their fees in the current year.
 What they don’t publish is year-on-year price rises which, in many cases, are substantial.
-In addition, the general cost of living is also on the rise due to economic pressures, not to mention the recent rise in interest rates.
+In addition, the general cost of living is also on the rise due to economic pressures, not to mention any interest rates rises.

 Private school fees have been rising more rapidly than inflation in recent years and, in the process, eating up a larger and larger share of household budgets.
 Across 335 private schools, the average fee increase from 2020 to 2021 was 1.05%, and from 2021 to 2022, 2.9%.
 In 2020, the most expensive private schools increased their fees by 3.5% to 4%.

 It’s no wonder family budgets are feeling the pressure.
 At fourteen of the most expensive private schools in Australia, fees have increased by an average of 31% between 2013 and 2020.